Potential Inventory, aka Content Moderation Tool

 In practice, the decisions should be based more on the following questions:

 • Is the information in the article still correct at this moment?
-Take no action or mark as safe
+Take no action

 • Are there still a reasonable number of users for whom this content is still compelling or relevant?
-Take no action or mark as safe
+Take no action

 • Is there already a newer item that makes the current item not relevant?
 Block the item